-HERO Project leaders carefully monitored response rates throughout the project to ensure outreach efforts were effective and sampling results were representative of the area.
+HERO Project leaders carefully monitored response

+rates throughout the project to ensure outreach efforts were effective and sampling results were representative of the area.
 The table below summarizes response rates based on completion of the household survey, individual survey, and individuals who provided a blood serology test.
 They are listed based on the contact strategy used.
 Household response rate is presented as a ratio of households who either completed the household survey or at least one individual survey.
-Individual response rates are presented as the proportion individuals age 12 or older that completed the individual survey.
+Individual response rates are presented as the proportion of individuals age 12 or older that completed the individual survey.
 Serology response rates are presented as the proportion of individual survey respondents who also provided a serology sample.
 The overall response is estimated as the product of the household, individual, and serology level response rates.

-In-Person and Mail Contact #Responded/# Approached; % Responded Mail Only Contact #Responded/# Approached; % Responded Response Household Survey 382 out of 2,700; 14.1% 500 out of 9,200; 5.4% Individual 659 out of 948; 69.5% 1,023 out of 1,176; 87% Blood Test 387 out of 659; 58.7% 832 out of 1,023; 81.3% Overall Response Rate 5.8% 3.8%
+2,700 Contacted In-Person and by Mail #Responded/Completed 9,200 Mail Only Contact #Responded/Completed

+Response

+Household Survey 382 500

+Individual 659 1,023

+Blood Test 387 832

+Overall Response Rate 5.8% 3.8%